All News

 Oklahoma state flag featuring an Osage war shield with six crosses and seven pendant eagle feathers on a medium blue field

-The Authors Guild has heard concerns from the romance writer community about a recent bill introduced in the Oklahoma legislature that seeks to dramatically expand the definition of unlawful pornography and impose harsh criminal penalties for the distribution of what it deems pornography.
-The fear is that the bill could include romance book covers.
+The Authors Guild has heard your concerns about a recent bill introduced in the Oklahoma legislature that seeks to dramatically expand the definition of unlawful pornography and impose harsh criminal penalties for the distribution of what it deems pornography.
+A fear from authors is that the bill could include romance books or book covers.

-Among other things, the bill would provide criminal penalties of up to ten years in prison for the production, distribution, or possession of pornography.
-“Pornography” is defined as “any visual depiction or individual image” of various acts, including “sexual intercourse which is normal or perverted” and “lewd exhibition of the uncovered genitals, buttocks, or, if such person is female, the breast, for the purpose of sexual stimulation of the viewer.”
+In Deever’s proposed legislation, “Pornography” is defined as “any visual depiction or individual image” of various acts, including “sexual intercourse which is normal or perverted” and “lewd exhibition of the uncovered genitals, buttocks, or, if such person is female, the breast, for the purpose of sexual stimulation of the viewer.”
 It further provides that such materials may not be produced or distributed within Oklahoma “if they lack serious literary, artistic, educational, political, or scientific purposes or value.”

-This last part is important because it attempts to change the long-established test for obscenity established by the Supreme Court.
-Under the so-called Miller Test, courts are required to consider whether a work taken as a whole lacks serious value.
-SB593 omits the “taken as a whole” language, suggesting that, if the bill became law, prosecutors could classify something as pornographic by taking an individual image or scene out of context.
+This last part is important because it attempts to change the long-established Miller Test, where courts are required to consider whether a work taken as a whole lacks serious value.
+SB593 omits the “taken as a whole” language, suggesting that, if the bill became law, prosecutors could classify something as pornographic by taking an individual image or scene out of context–perhaps even the cover of a novel.
 This would be a clear violation of the Miller Test and suggests that the bill is mainly intended to provoke a lawsuit in hopes that the Supreme Court will eventually revisit that standard.